Czech Republic: Petr Fiala named new prime minister | DW | 28.11.2021

 The president would normally mediate post-election talks, but Zeman's hospitalization — he was being treated for liver problems — forced his absence.

-Zeman, 77, was taken to hospital on October 10, a day after the election and was initially released on Thursday with the expectation that he would appoint Fiala on Friday, but he was then rushed back to hospital after testing positive for coronavirus.
+Zeman, 77, was taken to hospital on October 10, a day after the election.
+He was initially released this past Thursday, with the expectation that he would appoint Fiala the following day.
+But he was then rushed back to the hospital after testing positive for coronavirus.

+The Czech Republic is facing daily record infections of the virus.
+The outgoing government brought in a raft of new measures on Thursday, including the nighttime closure of restaurants, bars and clubs.
+It also shut down all Christmas markets.

+Many Czech hospitals are already at full capacity, and experts have warned that stricter measures need to be introduced to bring the numbers down.

 ab/wmr (Reuters, AFP)